 A dependent spouse is one who is not actively employed and does not earn an income outside their place of residence.
-Life insurance of up to USD 500,000 can be granted if applying as single life without proof of insurance on the life of the employed spouse.
-Stand alone CI cover for Housewife can be granted up to USD 200.000.
+Life insurance of up to USD 300, 000 can be granted if applying as single life without proof of insurance on the life of the employed spouse.

 If the dependent spouse is applying for sum assured above the stated limit, the actively employed/earning spouse must be insured under an individual type of cover for at least the same sum insured unless he is uninsurable.
 Proof of insurance (Policy Specification Schedule [PSS] and a copy of last premium payment receipt) should be provided if the latter is insured with other insurance company.
 The maximum amount of total life cover for a dependent spouse is USD 2 Million under either a permanent/unit link or term product subject to receiving proper justification of the insurance need.
 Higher amounts can be granted if applying for joint loan mortgage insurance cover.
+The dependent spouse must reside in the same household as the earning spouse.